hpc/charliecloud/doc-src/faq.rst

 other stuff cannot be written anywhere in the image.
 You have three options:

-1. Configure the application to use a different directory. :code:`/tmp` is often a good choice, because it's shared with the host and fast.
+1. Configure the application to use a different directory. :code:`/tmp` is often a good choice, because it’s shared with the host and fast.

 2. Use :code:`RUN` commands in your Dockerfile to create symlinks that point somewhere writeable, e.g. :code:`/tmp`, or :code:`/mnt/0` with :code:`ch-run --bind`.

 3. Run the image read-write with :code:`ch-run -w`.
-Be careful that multiple containers do not try to write to the same image files.
+Be careful that multiple containers do not try to write to the same files.

 Which specific :code:`sudo` commands are needed?
 ------------------------------------------------